Daldek/Proca/README.md

   $$\rho = P_v / (R_v \cdot T)$$

 - **Wind Effects:**
-  Wind is decomposed into horizontal and lateral components based on its angle.
+  Wind is decomposed into horizontal and lateral components based on its angle relative to the shooter-target line (X-axis).
 A crosswind induces sideways drift of the bullet.

 - **Firing Azimuth Correction:**
-  To compensate for lateral drift at the target distance, the simulator dynamically adjusts the firing azimuth — the horizontal angle of the shot relative to the direct shooter-to-target line.
+  To compensate for lateral drift caused by crosswinds, the simulator dynamically adjusts the firing azimuth — the horizontal angle of the shot relative to the direct shooter-to-target axis (X-axis).
-  This correction ensures the bullet lands at the center of the target despite crosswinds or Coriolis deviations.
+  This correction ensures the bullet lands centered on the target despite wind.
-  It is computed automatically after the elevation angle is found and combined with the geographic azimuth to define the full shot direction.
+  It is computed automatically after the elevation angle is found.

 ## Limitations